ThorbenJ/kbn-pkg/README.md

-# kibana-packages-built
+# kbn-pkg

+Kibana @kbn packages prebuilt and ready to us;
-Building Kibana Typescript packages for reuse in nodejs
+by building Kibana Typescript packages for reuse in nodejs

 ## Install